JorgeESantos/LisbonTPMS-tool/README.md

 The code is mainly dependent on NumPy [1], Scipy [2], scikit-image [3], PoreSpy [4] and PyVista [5].

-The default TPMS structures are present in the Surfaces.py module, with all their respective mathematical equations defined and stored in a dictionary (surfaces_dict), present in the Surfaces.py module, to be indexed by the main Class.
+The default TPMS structures are present in the Surfaces.py module, with all their respective mathematical equations defined and stored in a dictionary (surfaces_dict), to be indexed by the main Class.
 This structure allows users to easily add more TPMS structures if desired.
-To do so, users must acess and mordify Surfaces.py directly and accordingly, create a function with the same syntax and add it to surfaces_dict, providing it with a name to be called by the TPMS Class.
+To do so, users must access and modify Surfaces.py directly and accordingly, create a function with the same syntax and add it to surfaces_dict, providing it with a name to be called by the TPMS Class.
 The default TPMS included are:

 •	Fisher Kock S Surface (FKS)